HCPS-OTIS/tools/templates/windows.md

 SSD does not show as boot option/not able to install OS or even partition it.
 Probably has failed.
 I have reseated it to no effect.
 I removed the SSD and placed it into a known working device and it still failed to be detected.
 I removed a known working SSD from another device and placed it into this device, and it was detected and able to boot.

 Wi-Fi Card is not functioning
 Wi-Fi card is not functioning.
-Wi-Fi drivers were reinstalled and battery cable reseated.
+Wi-Fi drivers were reinstalled and battery cable reseated ot no effect.

 USB port not working
 The USB port does not work.
 Plugging known working devices into the other USB ports is recognized by the device.
 Nothing is obstructing the port and it has been blown out with compressed air to no effect.
 Motherboard needs replaced.